simone188535/email_template/README.md

 In general, all you wil be doing is modifying the .yml file that the email is generated from, and changing the images.

-When running `middleman server`, when you make changes to the files, your browser will automatically reload render your changes.

 When creating files use the following structure:

 In the source directory: